 Back to the car and continue North on the road; it gets higher than the adjacent taxiway so there are a few spots along here where you could park for better-than-average taxiway shots (e.g. G); however, the sun is in your face until late afternoon, and parking can be a problem.
 Shortly after a fairly sharp left hand turn, there's a lane leading off to the right.
 This leads to another crash gate (H) with similar photo opportunities for taxiing aircraft.
 On the rare occasions when runway 10/28 is in use, passable shots of landing/departing aircraft may be possible here too with a large lens.

 Back to the road, turn right and continue, and you'll soon come to another lane on the right, which leads to another crash gate (I).
 Again on the rare times that 10/28 is in use, this is a good place for shots of anything landing on 10 or, to a lesser extent, departing from 28 - depending of course where you position yourself along this lane.
 Plenty of room to park at the beginning and end of the lane.
-There are also views of the 12 Squadron hangar complex to the North; not much use for photos because of various obstructions but you may get a few serials if anything is left outside - of course if they come out to taxi you can get photos at other spots as they taxi to the runway.
+There are also views of the hangar complex to the North; not much use for photos because of various obstructions but you may get a few serials if anything is left outside - of course if they come out to taxi you can get photos at other spots as they taxi to the runway.

 Back down the lane and turn right to get back onto the road.
 You'll pass a left hand turn off and come to a crossroads, with a road to the left and lane to the right.
 Take the right; this leads to yet another crash gate (J) which offers some limited and distant views of the hangar complexes.
 Might be useful for serials but unlikely to be useful for photography; the area near here has been used as a dump in the past and has seen sad looking Gannets and Buccaneers awaiting their fate.
 Back down this lane, turn right once again and when you come to the junction with the B9040, take a right, signposted for Lossiemouth.
 The road curves gently to the right, then begins to curve left.
 At this point you'll see a track leading straight ahead, and a sharp right turn into a lane.
 Take this and you'll go alongside the station perimeter fence, near the hangars (K).
 Again of limited use for photography, but you should be able to read off some serials if anything is left outside.

 Back to the road and take a sharp right to go along the track past a crash gate on your right.
-Now you're best off parking as soon as you can, because the track gets progressively poorer in quality and overgrown - recently the worst of the bushes have been cleared but the quality of the track and remaining vegetation could leave you with a nicely scratched car.
+Now you're best off parking as soon as you can, because the track gets progressively poorer in quality and overgrown - the quality of the track and remaining vegetation could leave you with a nicely scratched car.
 It used to be the main road, running on an embankment, but was closed and the road diverted further North and lower down to leave the approach to runway 23 clearer.
 The result is a raised viewpoint across the airfield and nearby golf course, and one of the best viewpoints at any airfield.
 From here (L) you have superb views of anything on approach to 23 (except early in the morning) and a clear view across the airfield; good for logging serials of anything on the visitor's ramp in particular, though binoculars or a telescope are a must.
 Departure shots are possible but aircraft are often quite high by this point.